-- 1. Remove all the drain plugs from the following locations: - Cylinder Block one on each side (5.0/5.7L engines, remove the knock sensor on the port side).
-When installing the knock sensor, torque to 20 N·m (15 lb ft). - Exhaust Manifolds remove hoses and/or drain plugs, one on each side. - Transmission Cooler one drain plug. - (If Equipped) PCM V-Drive Transmission one drain plug. - 2.
+- 1. Remove all the drain plugs from the following locations: - Cylinder Block one on each side (5.0/5.7L engines, remove the knock sensor on the port and starboard sides).
+When installing the knock sensor, torque to 20 N·m (15 lb ft). - Exhaust Manifolds remove hoses and/or drain plugs, one on each side. - CES 5.0/5.7L remove drain plugs, one on each side, exhaust corners. - · Transmission Cooler one drain plug. - (If Equipped) PCM V-Drive Transmission one drain plug. - 2.
 Remove the hose from the inlet side of the seawater pump. - 3.
 Remove the large hose from the engine circulating pump, or drain plug (if equipped).